Bubseatbubs/nt-news/posts/nite-zors-reign.md

 ‎

 With Nite'Zor effectively given a second chance, many apprehensively wait to see if he will hold up to his word.
-Please stay tuned for any updates regarding this powerful piece.
+Please stay tuned for any updates regarding the governor of Korazan.